pmndrs/zustand/.github/ISSUE_TEMPLATE/bug_report.md

 Please do not ask questions in issues.

-- [ ] I understand this is not a question.
+- [ ] I've already opened a [discussion](https://github.com/pmndrs/zustand/discussions) before opening this issue.

 Please fill this template if you're filling an issue regarding TypeScript.